bepetersn/interview_q/README.md

 - **Backend:**
   - Built with Django and Django REST Framework (DRF).
   - Provides a RESTful API for managing questions, tags, and user activity logs.
-  - Supports importing question logs from external coding platforms (e.g., Codewars).
+  - Planned support for importing question logs from external coding platforms (see `docs/import_api_design.md`).
   - Includes robust testing, data seeding, and admin customization.
   - See `docs/backend_design.md` and `docs/import_api_design.md` for detailed backend and API design.